Quantization of the Modular Functor and Equivariant Elliptic cohomology

-By taking invariants with respect to certain gauge subgroups, ${}^k \mathcal{K}_{\T \ltimes \LbG}(\LM)$ descends to a sheaf ${}^k \mathcal{G}(\M)$ on a universal elliptic curve (see section \ref{grojnowski}).
-It is important to point out that a version of $\Gr$-equivariant elliptic cohomology has been constructed by Grojnowski \cite{G}, and subsequently explored in more detail by Ando and others (see \cite{AB}).
-This construction identifies equivariant elliptic cohomology as a twisted sheaf of algebras over the universal elliptic curve.
-We expect ${}^k \mathcal{G}(\M)$ to be closely related to Grojnowski's equivariant elliptic cohomology (see remark \ref{main1}). \footnote{Lurie also has an algebraic interpretation of this sheaf (see sections 3 and 5 in \cite{L}).}
+As mentioned earlier, our construction resembles the $\Gr$-equivariant elliptic chomology of $\M$ as constructed by Grojnowski \cite{G}, and subsequently explored in more detail by Ando and others (see \cite{AB}).
+These constructions identify equivariant elliptic cohomology as a twisted sheaf of algebras over the universal elliptic curve\footnote{Lurie also has an algebraic interpretation of this sheaf (see Sections 3 and 5 in \cite{L})}.
+We expect ${}^k \mathcal{G}(\M)$ to be closely related (if not isomorphic) to Grojnowski's equivariant elliptic cohomology (see remark \ref{main1} and Section \ref{remarks}).

 The author wishes to thank the American Institute of Math., and all the participants of the AIM (SQUARE) workshop in mathematical physics (in particular M. Ando, H. Sati and J. Morava) for inspiring the ideas that led to this paper.
 We would also like to thank Owen Gwilliam for helpful discussions on the BV-BRST formalism.

 One word about our conventions: Throughout this article, we deal with several actions (both left and right) as well as extensions of groups.
 In order to avoid confusion, we will use the notation $g \ast x$ to mean that a group element $g$ acts on an element $x$.
 The notation $g \, h$ is reserved for a product of two group elements $g$ and $h$ inside a larger group.